Fertility and Infertility Articles by Ann Douglas

 Misconceptions about getting pregnant.

-- Misconception: The Biological Clock is Just for Girls: Guys should be keeping an eye on the biological clock, too.
+- Misconception: The Biological Clock isn't Just for Girls: Guys should be keeping an eye on the biological clock, too.

 - Misconception: An Orgasm Will Help Me Conceive: Experiencing an orgasm each time she has baby-making sex may greatly increase a woman’s enthusiasm for working on Project Pregnancy, but there’s no medical or anatomical reason that a woman needs an orgasm in order to conceive.